14.3: The Flux Control Coefficient

 Introduction

 Metabolic control analysis (MCA) is one method used to address the complexity of dynamic changes of species in a complex metabolic system.
-As such, an understanding of MCA would apply to complex signal transduction pathways as well as to other emerging areas in systems biology.
-In MCA, external inputs (source) and outputs (exits), and pools and reservoirs exist which are connected to the internal metabolic enzymes, reactants, and products of the pathway connecting the two external reservoirs.
+As such, an understanding of MCA would apply to complex signal transduction pathways and other emerging areas in systems biology.
+In MCA, external inputs (source) and outputs (exits), and pools and reservoirs exist.
+These are connected to the internal metabolic enzymes, reactants, and products of the pathway connecting the two external reservoirs.

 In studying complex metabolic systems, what is interesting to know is not just the \(K_m\) or \(V_m\) of particular enzymes (such as those far from equilibrium or catalyzing “rate limiting” steps based on in vitro studies), but rather the control parameters, known as control coefficients, for the system.
 These coefficients are properties of the whole pathway as an emerging system with properties different from those of the individual steps.
-For another example of an emergent property, consider consciousness.
-It must emerge from the incredible assembly of around 90 billion neurons in the brain forming around 1015 synapses.
+Another example of an emergent property is consciousness.
+It must emerge from the incredible assembly of around 90 billion neurons in the brain, forming around 1015 synapses.
 It cannot simply be predicted from the properties of isolated neurons.
-Three especially relevant parameters are used in metabolic control analyses, the Flux Control Coefficient, the Concentration Control Coefficient, and the Elasticity Coefficient
+Three especially relevant parameters are used in metabolic control analyses: the Flux Control Coefficient, the Concentration Control Coefficient, and the Elasticity Coefficient.

 To understand how a pathway is regulated and how scientists modify it to meet their demands, one needs to understand these coefficients.
 In particular, we would like to know which: